Prashantprojects/Boston-housing-price-prediction/README.md

 # Boston-housing-price-prediction

-This project is baed on the Boston housing data set.
+The project is baed on the Boston housing data set.
 It contains details of 506 houses in Boston city.

 The aim of this project was to try different Machine Learning models and see which model has the highest accuracy.
-I have tried the following Machine Learning Models:
--

-Our aim of this project is to try differnt Machine Learning models and see which model
+The below Machine Learning Models have been applied:
 - Linear Regression
 - Decision Trees
 - Random Forest